 A Life Cycle Assessment (LCA) is a cradle-to-grave or cradle-to-cradle analysis technique to assess the environmental impacts associated with all the stages of a product's life.
 While a traditional LCA can provide a comprehensive assessment of a product's GHG emissions, it may also just focus on one phase of the lifecycle.
 It also typically takes into account additional sustainability metrics, such as land use, water use and ocean acidification.

-If you’re a CPG company interested in understanding your product’s GHG emissions, you may be wondering whether HowGood’s Product Carbon Footprint is right for you, or whether you should invest in an LCA.
+If you’re a food company interested in understanding your product’s GHG emissions, you may be wondering whether HowGood’s Product Carbon Footprint is right for you, or whether you should invest in an LCA.
 While both methods provide an assessment of your product’s GHG emissions, there are some key differences that should be taken into consideration:

 1. Time